izi-ecommerce/izi-api/docs/source/usage/permissions.rst

 -----------

 The Django REST Framework already supplies it's own defined permissions to make sure that you can define which user can do what (PUT or just GET etc.).
-Oscar API is using the following permissions, which you can use in your own views:
+IZI API is using the following permissions, which you can use in your own views:

 .. automodule:: iziapi.permissions